 Auteur: Enferm Infecc Microbiol Clin.
 2012;30:243-5.
 A Campylobacter outbreak in a Barcelona school.
 Introduction Campylobacteriosis is the most frequently reported zoonotic disease in humans in the European Union (EU), with 200,507 reported confirmed cases, and an incidence of 45.2/100,000 in 2007.1 However, Campylobacter outbreaks are rare.
 Human infection is commonly associated with symptoms including watery and bloody diarrhoea, abdominal pain, fever, headache and nausea, and the infection is usually self-limiting in a few days.2 On 27 September 2010, the director of a Barcelona primary school alerted the Public Health Agency of Barcelona (PHAB) of an unusual rate of 68 absences among 435 scholars, and initial enquiries revealed that children had a diarrhoeal illness.

 The objective of this present study is to describe the epidemiological, environmental and microbiological investigation of this outbreak and its main results.
 Methods Of the 75 children who fulfilled the case definition, stool samples were provided by 45 cases.
 Fig. 1.
 Results Table 1.
-Discussion.
+Discussion Conflict of interest.

 In 2008, salmonellosis was again the second most often reported zoonotic disease in humans accounting for 131,468 confirmed human cases.
-An important decline in the prevalence of S. ECDC - ANNUAL EPIDEMIOLOGICAL REPORT ON COMMUNICABLE DISEASES IN EUROPE 2008.
+ECDC - ANNUAL EPIDEMIOLOGICAL REPORT ON COMMUNICABLE DISEASES IN EUROPE 2008.